rbisdorff/Digraph3/docSphinx/tutorial.rst

 	 3rd Worst Choice ['a10'] (458.60)
        2nd Worst Choice ['a05'] (470.50)
      1st Worst Choice ['a02'] (740.86)
-     Ordinal bipolar correlation with outranking relation:
+     Ordinal bipolar correlation with Condorcet digraph:
-      tau = +1.000 (D = 0.4)
-     Ordinal bipolar correlation with median cut outranking relation: tau = +0.990 (D = 1.0)
+      tau = +0.990

 Before showing the *ranking-by-choosing* result, we have to compute the iterated bipolar selection procedure (see :numref:`rankingByChoosing` Line 2).
 The first selection concerns *a06* (best) and *a02* (worst), followed by *a11* (best) opposed to *a05* (worst), and so on, until there remains at iteration step 8 a single a final candidate *a08*.
 The bracketed numbers indicate the majority margin with which the *i*-th *best* choice is beating the corresponding *i*-th *worst* choice amongst the remaining candidates at step *i*.
+This *ranking-by-choosing* result here is highly correlated in the ordinal *Kendall* sense (+0.99) with the underlying majority margins ((see :numref:`rankingByChoosing` Line 40-41)

-Notice the selection operated at iteration step 7 (see :numref:`` Lines 28 and 33), namely the pair [*a04* ,*a12*].
-Both candidates represent indeed at the same time a *best*, as well as a *worst* choice.
-Their position in the eventual ranking - before or after candidate *a13* appears to be therefore *ambiguous* (see :numref:`rankingByChoosing` Lines 29 and 32).
+Notice furthermore the selection operated at iteration step 7 (see :numref:`rankingByChoosing` Lines 28 and 33), namely the pair *[a04, a12]*.
+Both candidates represent indeed at the same time a *best*, as well as, a *worst* choice.
+Their position in the eventual ranking -before or after candidate *a13*-  appears to be therefore *ambiguous* (see :numref:`rankingByChoosing` Lines 29 and 32).

 Being the only remaining candidate in step 8, candidate *a13* trivially represents for all 1000 voters the only possible unanimous *best*, as well as *worst* choice (see :numref:`rankingByChoosing` Lines 30-31).

-Notice that the *instant-run-off* procedure, with Comments=True parameter setting (see :numref:`uninominalWinner`), will deliver a very similar reversed linear *ordering-by-rejecting* result, namely [*a02*, *a05*, *a10*, *a09*, *a14*, *a12*, *a15*, *a13*, *a01*, *a04*, *a07*, *a03*, *a08*, *a11*, *a06*].
+It is worthwhile noticing that the *instant-run-off* procedure (see :numref:`uninominalWinner`), with *Comments=True* parameter setting , will deliver a very similar reversed linear *ordering-by-rejecting* result, namely [*a02*, *a05*, *a10*, *a09*, *a14*, *a12*, *a15*, *a13*, *a01*, *a04*, *a07*, *a03*, *a08*, *a11*, *a06*] ordered from the *worst* to the *best* choice.

-Remarkable about these *ranking-by-choosing* or *ordering-by-rejecting* results is the fact that the random voting behavior, simulated here with the help of two discrete random variables ([16]_), defined respectively by the two party polls, is rendering near perfectly the simulated balance of the polls: -Party_1 supporters : 471;  Party_2 supporters: 529 (see :numref:`rankingByChoosing` Lines 19-35 third column).
-Despite a simulated random behavior, the given polls show indeed a *very strong incidence* on the election result.
+Remarkable about these very similar *ranking-by-choosing* or *ordering-by-rejecting* results is the fact that the random voting behaviour, simulated here with the help of two discrete random variables ([16]_), defined respectively by the two party polls, is rendering near perfectly the simulated balance of the polls: -*Party_1* supporters : 471;  *Party_2* supporters: 529 (see :numref:`rankingByChoosing` Lines 19-35 third column).
+Despite a random voting behaviour per voter, the given polls show a *very strong incidence* on the election result.
 In some countries, public media are therefore not allowed to publish polls during the last weeks before a general election, in order to avoid any manipulation of the eventual election outcome.

 .. note::

-   Mind that the *ranking-by-choosing* procedure, we use here on the *Condorcet* digraph, operates the selection procedure by extracting at each step *initial* and *terminal* kernels, i.e. NP-hard operational problems (see tutorial :ref:`Kernel-Tutorial-label`); A technique that does not allow in general to tackle voting profiles with much more than 20 candidates.
-The tutorial on :ref:`Ranking-Tutorial-label` provides more adequate and efficient techniques for ranking from pairwise majority margins when a large number of potential candidates is given.
+   Mind that the specific *ranking-by-choosing* procedure, we use here on the *Condorcet* digraph, operates the selection procedure by extracting at each step *initial* and *terminal* kernels, i.e. NP-hard operational problems (see tutorial :ref:`Kernel-Tutorial-label` and [BIS-1999]_); A technique that does not allow in general to tackle voting profiles with much more than 20 candidates.
+The tutorial on :ref:`Ranking-Tutorial-label` provides more adequate and efficient techniques for ranking from pairwise majority margins when a larger number of potential candidates is given.

 Back to :ref:`Content Table <Tutorial-label>`